lidofinance/dual-governance/docs/specification.md

 #### Preconditions

-* Only the owner can call this function.
+- Only the owner can call this function.
-* Members MUST be part of the set.
+- Members MUST be part of the set.
-* `newQuorum` MUST be greater than 0 and less than or equal to the number of remaining members.
+- `newQuorum` MUST be greater than 0 and less than or equal to the number of remaining members.

+---
+`
-### Function: HashConsensus.getMembers
+### Function: `HashConsensus.getMembers`

 ```solidity
 function getMembers() view returns (address[] memory)